EEG analyses using Brain Vision Analyzer software

 Inspecting the raw EEG data (sanity checks)

-After you've created a workspace, and EEG files exist in your raw folder, BVA will read these data.
+After you've created a workspace, and the EEG files exist in your raw folder, BVA will read these data.
 Depending on the raw data file characteristics (number, size) this can take a while since for each raw data file a history file will be generated (and stored in your history folder) and the markers that specify certain events in your experiment will be added.
 Fortunately, this process only happens once, and on subsequent occasions when you're starting your workspace the data will appear immediately.

 Below you will see the EEG files of all participants in the primary tab (left).
 These files appear as folders that contain the raw EEG data (Raw Data) and the subsequent analyses steps applied (stored in history files).
 To open the data file of a participant you can click on the "+" sign.
 This expands a single step or node.
 To reveal all steps/nodes included in the history tree you can right click on the folder and choose "expand all".
 If you double click on Raw Data the EEG time series will appear on the right.

 Luckily you can't delete the raw EEG data from BVA itself or by deleting the history files in your history folder😅.
-If for some reason you don't want to some of the raw data files in your workspace (primary tab) then you'll need to move the raw EEG data files from the raw data folder.
+If for some reason you don't want to have some of the raw data files in your workspace (primary tab) then you'll need to move the raw EEG data files from the raw data folder.
 As moving files from a raw data folder will affect the workspace of other researchers/students working on the same data, you don't want to do this (unless some raw files are corrupted).

 Sanity checks before collecting large amounts of data